stambizzle/thesis/thesis_code/bundle/readme.txt

 The output of the algorithm is a list of suggested feature sets that have the structural characteristics associated with optimal feature sets.
 Remember, an optimal subset need not be unique.
 The algorithm gives the user a list of subsets to chose from, based on the user's own criteria.

+You can run the program with the included example training vectors with the command line:

+python general_feature_selection.py -f 'og_training.txt' -t 1:25,26:48,49:260,261:269,270:645 -l '+,-,!,=' -d 'optimal_feature_sets'